k-mrm/aarch64-os/README.md

-# mono
+# mono os

-mono os: a simple OS for raspberry pi 4
+mono os: a simple OS for aarch64